 More megapixels no longer relates to higher image quality.
 It’s better to have a physically larger sensor than a tiny one with many more megapixels.

-To Improve Your Photography, Use a Good Camera
+Photography, Use a Good Camera

 Using a phone to take photos it easy.
 Grabbing one quick snapshot after another with your phone will not make you a better photographer.
 Nor will doing the same with a camera on auto-mode.
 Taking time to compose and create a picture brings about more pleasing results.